Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 To implement this user story some changes are needed in the domain model.

-- A new Entity/Value Object is needed to represent the rank of a candidate in a job opening.
+- A new Entity is needed to represent the rank of a candidate in a job opening.
 - The Rank is inside of Job Opening aggregate.
-Each Job Opening can have zero or one rank (The rank only exists in the Analysis phase), and each rank has zero or multiple Job Application.
+Each Job Opening can have zero or one rank (The rank only exists in the Analysis phase), and each rank has zero or multiple Candidates.

 ![Alt text](img/domain_model.jpeg)